Herning: Sports

 Herning Blue Fox is a Danish professional ice hockey team playing in the top Danish ice hockey league, the Oddset Ligaen.
 Having won 16 championships and 29 medals in all (following the 2011–2012 season), Herning Blue Fox has accumulated the greatest number of victories in the history of professional ice hockey in Denmark.

 FC Midtjylland is a football team playing in the Danish Superliga.
 It was formed in 1999 following a merger of Herning Fremad and Ikast FS and won the national championship of Denmark for the first time in 2015 having twice been the runner up.
 The club's fourth championship title was won following the conclusion of the 2023-24 Danish Superliga season.
 FC Midtjylland play their home matches at MCH Arena, which is situated next to the largest sports and concert venue in Denmark, Jyske Bank Boxen.

 Herning also is a centre of Danish cycling.
 The GP Herning is a professional bicycle race held annually in Herning.
 The 2012 Giro d'Italia started in Herning.
 Bjarne Riis, first Dane to win the Tour de France, was born in Herning.
 Fourteen years after his win, Riis admitted using illegal performance-enhancing drugs for the competition; however, he retained the Trikot since the statute of limitations had already expired prior to his admission.

-The final of the 2019 World Men's Handball Championship was played in Jyske Bank Boxen.
+The finals of the 2019 World Men's Handball Championship and 2025 World Men's Handball Championship were played in Jyske Bank Boxen.
+The local handball team HC Midtjylland has previously played in the top league.
+In 2015 they won the Danish Handball Cup.

 Herning hosted the FEI World Championships in 2022, which saw international equestrians compete in jumping, dressage, para-dressage and vaulting at the MCH Messecenter Herning.